uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 _NOTE: the resource ARNs in the above policy are permissive for the purposes of this guide.
 You probably want to restrict them to a smaller set of resources.
 The Policy Editor is your friend._

-6. Click on _Next: Tags_
+3. Click on _Next: Tags_
-7. Click on _Next: Review_
+4. Click on _Next: Review_
-8. Fill in the name and description fields:
+5. Fill in the name and description fields:
    - `Name`: `uhppoted-greengrass`
    - `Description`: Greengrass policy for deploying _uhppoted-mqtt_
-9. Click on _Create Policy_
+6. Click on _Create Policy_

 #### _UhppotedGreengrassTokenExchangeRoleAccess_

-Create a _UhppotedGreengrassTokenExchangeRoleAccess_ policy:
+Similarly, create a _UhppotedGreengrassTokenExchangeRoleAccess_ policy:

 ```
 {